Negitaar/learn-interactive-plotting-with-Plotly/README.md

 # Interactive Data Visualization with Plotly

-This repository contains an honors tutorial project for **CMSE 402** on using [Plotly](https://plotly.com/python/) to create interactive visualizations that promote the concept of **data visceralization**—connecting human emotion and understanding with data through engaging visuals.
+This repository contains the honors tutorial project for **CMSE 402** on using [Plotly](https://plotly.com/python/) to create interactive visualizations.
 ## Contents

 - Why Plotly?